devnull-cz/c-prog-lang/modules/basics.md

 	- see `man 3 printf` for the gory details
 	- number of conversions must match the number of arguments
 		- :eyes: #source printf2.c
-		- the compiler will warn you but it will let you do it (use `-Werror` to treat warnings as errors)
+		- the compiler may or may not warn you but it will let you do it (use `-Werror` to treat warnings as errors).
+With `gcc`, use the `-Wall` option to show all warnings.
-		- it will print garbage for conversions without a matching argument (whatever is on the stack is printed).
+		- it will print garbage for conversions without a matching argument -- whatever is on the stack (x86 32 bit) or in a specific register (x86 64 bit) is printed.

 - you can declare and initialize a variable at the same time
 	- `int i = 13;`
 	- `13` is called an *initializer*
-	- you can initialize a variable with an expression as well
+	- you can initialize a variable with another variable, and so on
-		- `int i = 13; int j = i;`
+		- `int i = 13; int j = i; int k = i + j;`

 - arithmetics
 	- `==` is for equality, `=` for an assignment